 The hospital was closed in June, 1982, as a cost-saving measure by the legislature.
 Patients were transferred to other institutions, and the land and buildings to Olmsted County.

-To order state hospital records for an individual visit our State Hospital Records Request.
+To order a state hospital patient index and records search for an individual, please visit our State Hospital Records Request.

 Patient Case Books, 1879-1902.